logoHome

 What is the Beginning Story of Hajj?

-The sacrifice, trials, and tribulations of Prophet Ibrahim (AS) are the background event of Hajj.
+The sacrifice, trials, and tribulations of Prophet Ibrahim (AS) are the background events of Hajj.
 Following the story, our Prophet Muhammad ﷺ taught us the right rituals of Hajj in Farewell Hajj.

 Let’s know the root of the Hajj from the beginning.